AustralianAntarcticDivision/Grym/README.md

 install.packages("remotes")
 ```

-Grym does not otherwise require remotes for normal use.
+Grym does not otherwise require `remotes` for normal use.

 ## TODO

+  - Parametric bootstrap from a vector of recruits

+  - Check examples for consistency of implementation

+  - Build GrymExamples

 # Grym